 I highly recommend you pause, right now, and view this video before reading on so you can better appreciate my training regime.

 As I looked around me, I became SUPER intimidated.
-Everyone around me looked like they could be on the cover of Triathlete magazine, or BodyBuilders Monthly, or at least High End Gym Fashion Weekly.
-They were wearing super lycra swimsuits and had super fancy running shoes and sunglasses and hats.
+Everyone looked like they could be on the cover of Triathlete magazine, or BodyBuilders Monthly, or at least High End Gym Fashion Weekly.
+They were wearing special lycra racing swimsuits and had super fancy running shoes, sunglasses, and hats.
 I had the epiphany, way too late, that there are a lot of people who take triathlons really seriously, actually train for them, and were about to eat me for breakfast.

 They wrote my number (lucky 13!) in sharpie on my shoulders and gave me a timing chip to strap to my ankle, which would record my swim, run, and paddle time, as well as the time I spent in the transition area.

 Finally, the organizer told us to get organized in the start chute, with strong swimmers in the front rows and weaker swimmers in the back rows.
 I pushed my way to the very back and asked the people around me where the “doggy paddle row” was, which got a couple of nervous chuckles out of them.

 The horn sounded, and we were off.
 I jogged into the water and started swimming.
 It was, indeed, chaotic.
 After about 50 yards, I found myself right behind another swimmer and thought to myself, “Hey, this must be drafting!”
 So, I just stuck right behind that person for the next 400 meters.
 It was great: I found that I was not swimming very strenuously, and even better, I didn’t need to put my head above water to see where I was going; I just trusted the person in front of me to do that.